 The portfolio consists of 30-35 sensibly priced companies from our Quality List.
 Portfolio construction is entirely bottom up.
 We are focused on maximising risk-adjusted returns for our clients, and not constrained by any benchmark weights.

-The portfolio is broadly divided into three buckets, with the maximum weight for each bucket strictly controlled.
+The portfolio is broadly divided into two buckets, with the maximum weight for each bucket strictly controlled.

 Sustainable Leaders: These are long-term core holdings, and depending on valuations, each position may go up to 10% of the portfolio.
 Such companies are well-stewarded, with dominant and diversified franchises, operating within industries with strong growth tailwinds.
 When it comes to their financials, they produce high returns on capital and maintain robust balance sheets.
 Sustainable Leaders typically make up around 45-50% of the portfolio.

 Quality Companies: These companies have passed our quality tests but are not yet as diversified as Sustainable Leaders.
 They are controlled by high-quality stewards and have strong balance sheets, but the consistency of their cashflows and returns may be less robust, and the operating history is typically shorter.
 Position sizes are capped at 4% (book cost).
 These companies make up 45-50% of the portfolio.

 Sustainable Leader: Tata Consultancy Services (TCS)